Compare Trade School

 • Injury risk - Cuts, burns, strains, and hand injuries are common without safety awareness

-• Slower job growth - 1% growth means competition for top positions
+• Moderate job growth - Growth is slower than average, which means competition for top positions

 Frequently asked questions